harshvardhaniimi/personal-website/content/blog/the-question-of-god/02-song-of-lord/index.md

 He adds:

-[Every human has three powers: the power to do things (बल), the power to know things (ज्ञान) and the power to believe (विश्वास).
-Those with a strong desire to do things are *Karma-yogi*, those with an intense curiosity to know oneself are *Gyaan-yogi*, and those willing to give up everything for the devotion of god are *Bhakti-yogi*.]{.underline}
+**Every human has three powers: the power to do things (बल), the power to know things (ज्ञान) and the power to believe (विश्वास).
+Those with a strong desire to do things are *Karma-yogi*, those with an intense curiosity to know oneself are *Gyaan-yogi*, and those willing to give up everything for the devotion of god are *Bhakti-yogi*.**

 All three routes lead to me.
 Any other path to me is also one of these three.